limjierui/tp/docs/UserGuide.md

 `MindMyMoney` (M<sup>3</sup>) is a desktop application for managing your personal finances, optimized for use via a Command Line Interface (CLI).
 You can use it to track your expenditures across multiple payment methods, calculate monthly expenditure, and track your income.
-If you are a student looking to manage your personal finances, this application is for you!
+If you are a thrifty student looking to manage your personal finances, this application is for you!

 ### Using the User Guide